Preparing for the School Year

 – Women – No piercings other than ears; No cleavage; Shoulders must be covered; No shirts with writing on them.

 – Pictures are a head-and-shoulder shot only.
 Students will bring home a picture card with your order codes.
-You may order directly from Pegasus.
+You may order directly from Barksdale, our ID picture partner..

-This school year will begin on Friday, Aug.
-19 at 9 a.m.
-We will celebrate an all-school Mass and have class meetings.
+This school year will begin on Tuesday, Aug.
+18 at 9 a.m.
+We will have class meetings for each grade.
 Below is a tentative bell schedule:

 Parent Open House